 What to Expect After Your Pet's Surgery

 The majority of veterinary surgical procedures require the use of general anesthetic.
 General anesthetic knocks your pet out and prevents them from feeling any pain during the procedure, but it can take awhile for the effects of general anesthetic to wear off.
-The lingering effects of general anesthetic may leave your dog feeling a little sleepy, or shaky on their feet.
+The lingering effects of general anesthetic may leave your dog or cat feeling a little sleepy, or shaky on their feet.
 These side effects are normal and with a little rest should disappear very quickly.

 A few other side effects that you may notice, include more subdued behavior than usual, appearing as if they are feeling a little bruised or sore, and a temporary lack of appetite.

 General anesthetic could cause your animal to feel a little queasy, and lose their appetite.
 When it's time to feed your pet after surgery try offering them a light meal (1/4 or 1/2 of regular meal) or a special post-surgery tinned food recommended by your vet which can be easier to digest than regular store bought pet food.
 You can expect your dog or cat to regain their appetite within about 24 hours following surgery, at which time they should gradually return to eating their regular diet.

 That said, if your pet's appetite doesn't return within 48 hours contact your vet or veterinary surgeon.
 Loss of appetite can also indicate pain or infection.

 It's important to note that feeding your dog or cat a nutritious diet while they are recovering, as well as on a regular day-to-day basis, is a key element of caring for your pet's overall health.
 If you are unsure about what the best food for your animal is, speak to your vet.
 Your vet will be able to recommend a food with all the key ingredients your dog needs for optimal health, and they will be able to calculate the right number of calories to feed your pet in order for them to maintain a healthy weight.